Oral Cancer Screening

 Oral cancer kills more people nationwide than either cervical or skin (melanoma) cancer, and only half of patients diagnosed will survive more than five years.
 One American dies every hour from oral cancer.
 The most common risk factors are tobacco use, frequent high quantity alcohol consumption, constant sunlight exposure, habitual cheek or lip biting, and poorly fitting dentures.
 Although most oral cancers are found in people who use tobacco and/or drink alcohol excessively, 25% of oral cancers actually occur in people who have no risk factors at all.

-Your dentist could very well be your number one soldier in the fight against oral cancer.
+Your dentist could very well be your number one soldier in the fight, offerin oral cancer screening duringe every six month dental checkup.
 Statistics show that in about 10% of patients, dentists notice a problem area even before a patient notices.
 During a regular dental checkup, your dentist will examine your entire mouth, searching for a flat, painless, white or red spot or small sore.
 Other signs of oral cancer may include:

 - A sore that bleeds easily or does not heal.